 Eligible Schools: Any accredited university or college in the U.S.

-Please response to one of the essay questions and email your essay as a PDF to firstname.lastname@example.org with the following information on the cover page:
+(2) Write an essay and respond to one of the essay questions below and email to [email protected] with the following information on the cover page:

 Please name your file as:

 The scholarship award winner will be contacted by e-mail in September and the scholarship check will be sent directly to the winner’s financial aid office.